COVID-19 and Pregnancy

 - Staff will speak to your doctor for extenuating circumstances related to your reason for visiting.

 What effect will COVID-19 have on my baby if I am diagnosed?

 Based on the information we know to date:

-- To date there have been no increased rates of pregnancy or baby related risk reported for women who have COVID-19 during pregnancy
+- To date, there have been no increased rates of baby related risk reported for women who have COVID-19 during pregnancy

 Birthing and Postpartum Information

 What happens when I come into the hospital for any obstetrical care?

 - Patients and essential car partners will be provided with a medical grade procedure mask.
 You will be required to wear it at all times while in common spaces of the hospital (e.g. lobby, hallways, elevators, etc.) Your partner will also have to keep the mask on while in your room.